 Our Admissions Coordinators' work with partner schools to coordinate and provide middle school activities.
 Each year, area eighth graders tour Mid-East CTC to learn more about the programs and opportunities offered at Mid-East.
 Mid-East students serve as tour guides for the tour and enjoy sharing their experiences with the eighth grade students.

 Classroom presentations are provided to 6th, 7th, and/or 8th graders throughout the school year.
 Students complete a career assessment to learn more about their interests and how to link those interests/strengths to career options.
 OhioMeansJobs K-12 is utilized to research career information relative to job responsiblities, required skills, required coursework, educational requirements, job outlook, and salary.
-OhioMeansJobs K-12 serves as a resource in many additional areas, such as academic assistance, scholorship searches, and budgeting.
+OhioMeansJobs K-12 serves as a resource in many additional areas, such as academic assistance, scholarship searches, and budgeting.

 A core message embedded throughout middle school activities reflects the importance of students exploring careers in diverse ways, being aware of opportunities, and preparing for their futures by developing early habits that lead to success.

 The Career Development team at Mid-East serves 13 partner school districts.
 The goal is to assist teachers with career awareness for their students and to share the connection to the community and future work.
 Some experiences that are available are careers on the walk, career days, vehicle career day, classroom activities, wild animal track painting and various community speakers.
 An elementary newsletter is provided to the partner schools in the fall and spring, showcasing career activities at the elementary level.

 Career Planning Team Meetings

 Career Planning Team Meeting is held in the fall and serves as a networking session for counselors, teachers, administrators, and career development specialists.
 The meeting agenda focuses on the career activities for the coming year, career development updates, and best practices among our partner schools.

 The Fall Planning Team meeting was held on September 12, 2019.